 - Can I keep the domain registered where it is and still list it at GoDaddy Auctions®?

 - Can I sell domains on multiple websites?

 - Why is my domain listing Pending Review?

 - Can I extend the time for my listing?

-- Can I cancel my bid on GoDaddy Auctions®?
+- Can I cancel my bid or offer on GoDaddy Auctions®?

 - How does the seller move the domain to the buyer's account?

 - When will I get the domain I won at auction?